THREE ASPECTS (NOT GUNA) OF MAYAThis Suhaagan (i.e., Maya) is the daughter of a miser. Abandoning God's servants

 The SGGS urges us to conquer relativist consciousness and fix the mind in the sameness.
-However, in selfishness, the miser does not follow this great doctrine of sameness — seeing the same One God in all beings.
+However, in selfishness, the miser does not see the same One Essence in all beings.

 (2) Maya is as the Wife of the Worldly Persons

 Saints live in this world too.
 "Maya is the wife of the worldly persons" simply means a person (Sansaaree, Saakat etc.) living in Mayaic consciousness rooted in desires and attachments — materiality or Manmukhtaa.
 The SGGS calls such persons "foolish", "evil", "demons", "unconscious", sleeping in "egotism" or Haume, devoid of love for the "Name" and real "Understanding, "self-willed", and so on.
 The SGGS declares that to be friend with such people is nothing but friendship with Maya, which leads to ruin.

 - ਮਨਮੁਖਿ ਸੂਤਾ ਮਾਇਆ ਮੋਹਿ ਪਿਆਰਿ ॥: Manmukh sootaa Maya mohi piaar: The Manmukhs are asleep, in love and attachment to Maya (sggs 160).